-(1) As of November 30, 2023, the Fund had an effective registration statement ("Shelf Registration Statement") under which it may offer and sell additional Common Shares of the Fund.
-The maximum sales load for offerings made at-the-market under the Shelf Registration Statement is presently expected to be 1.00% of the offering price.
-Such Shelf Registration Statement will expire in April 2024.
+(1) For the three-year period ending April 18, 2024, the Fund had an effective registration statement ("Shelf Registration Statement") under which it could offer and sell additional Common Shares of the Fund.
+The maximum sales load for offerings made at-the-market under the Shelf Registration Statement was 1.00% of the offering price.
+The Shelf Registration Statement expired on April 18, 2024.